Hayao0819/FasBashLib/README.md

 This library has many functions, especially for arrays, that make it easy to write safe code that takes special characters such as whitespace into account.

+Furthermore, shell scripts currently lack a system for managing and loading libraries in a consistent manner.

+FasBashLib is modular and assists in adding and removing functions and loading them in various environments.

+If you want to add your own functions, fork this project and place your shell scripts in src.

+Testing, documentation generation, local installation, and dynamic loading from online are all supported.

 ## Use it

 See [How to use it](./docs/USE.md)